HB9VQQ/WSPRBeacon/README.md

 - What is the exact Beacon location?
 - What Antenna will you be using
 - Will the Antenna cover 80,40,20,15 and 10m Band with an SWR < 2:1?
+- Do you agree to run the Beacon 24x7x365 (Best effort)?

 #### Project Milestones